AndreasChendra/BinusEzyFoody/README.md

 # BinusEzyFoody

-This repository is used for Mobile Programming Project.
+This repository is used for Mid Exam Mobile Programming Course.